 - 1. Data Fields: Enters the editor of the available fields. - 2.
-Don't show this field: Eliminates a datum immediately. - 3.
-Program alarm: Define a higher or lower limit as the type of signal (visual or audible) to let you know when exiting this range.
+Don't show this field: Eliminates a datum immediately.

+- Program alarm: Define a higher or lower limit as the type of signal (visual or audible) to let you know when exiting this range.
 In case an audible signal is added, you must choose the sound file you wish to be reproduced. - 4.
 Reset: Typically, you may find it in fields such as the travelled distance meter (odometer) o chronometer.
-They reset the counter to 0.

-- 5. Reset all: Resets all data fields that can be reset except total odometer 1 and 2. - 6.
-Countdown: You may define the value from which units of distance and time will keep being subtracted (according to field) until reaching 0. - 7.
-Compass calibration: Direct access to the digital compass calibration. - 8.
-Barometer calibration: Direct access to the digital barometer calibration.
+They reset the counter to 0. - 5.
+Reset all: Resets all data fields that can be reset except total odometer 1 and 2. - 6.
+Countdown: You may define the value from which units of distance and time will keep being subtracted (according to field) until reaching 0.